 Point Two: The Roman guards wouldn’t have reported “they had fallen asleep” because this would amount to a “certain death sentence for each of them without question.”

-It may come as a surprise to the skeptic, but I agree with the Objector above — on both points.
+Again, as with the prior objection and reply, it may come as a surprise to the skeptic, but I agree with the Objector above — on both points.
 Indeed, a Roman soldier could not be bribed into taking a course of action that would lead to certain death, like taking a bribe to tell his superiors he had fallen asleep on duty “instead of reporting the astonishing and spectacular event they had all witnessed.”

 Clearly, Roman soldiers would not take a bribe to admit to their superiors they had fallen asleep on duty.
 Here I agree with the Objector to a point.
 Yet the Objector has missed the point by a wide mile.
 A clarification is necessary here, and it is this: the Roman guards weren’t being bribed to make such an admission to their Roman superiors.